ukgovdatascience/github_organisation_administration/CODE_OF_CONDUCT.md

-# Code of conduct for `github-repository-contributor-search`
+# Code of conduct for `github-organisation-administration`

 Contributors to this repository hosted by `ukgovdatascience` are expected to follow the Contributor Covenant Code of Conduct, and those working within Her Majesty's Government are also expected to follow the Civil